 When it comes to being effective at brand marketing, it’s less and less about distributing a ton of ads and more about creating valuable content for the right audience.
 (You can read more about that in our Brand Affinity Marketing Playbook.)
 Historically, the majority of brand-building content has always been based on what was successful in television — video ads.
 But, does that mean businesses have to rely on video in the future?
 After all, there are a ton of other ways to support your brand.

 So, what’s the problem with focusing all of your efforts on blog posts, infographics, or other media?
 Is your marketing budget better spent investing in video, and is it really that important to be successful with growing your brand?

 You’ve worked hard to develop your brand identity.
 So, why not give your audience a fuller view of who you are as a brand?
-Video is the best and most scalable way of presenting your brand’s complete identity.
+Brand video is the best and most scalable way of presenting your brand’s complete identity.

 “Video is the best and most scalable way of presenting your brand’s complete identity.”

 When you look at other forms of communication, blog posts are a great way to share your company’s ideas and concepts, showing off your brand’s tone and voice.
 Photos and imagery also allow you to show off the people who make up your business.
 But, video is the only media that can bring both of these elements together to show off your company’s full identity to help you make more personal connections with your audience.

 With video, your brand design can go far beyond color palettes and logos (which are super important; don’t get us wrong).
 But, with video, you have the opportunity to inject your brand style into all of your sets, color grading, costumes, animations — and of course, music.
 Having more elements to play with means more space to cement a unique and distinct brand identity, helping you make a lasting impression on your audience.